-is induced by composition in $G\sE$. \end{defn}
+is induced by composition in $\GEone$. \end{defn}

-As written, the definition makes little sense: to make the word ``induced'' meaningful requires properties of the infinite loop space machine $\bK$ that we will spell out in \S\ref{GMSum}.
-Once this is done, we will have the presheaf category $\mathbf{Pre}(G\sB,\sS)$ of $\sS$-functors $(G\sB)^{op}\rtarr \sS$ and and $\sS$-natural transformations.
-As shown for example in \cite{GM0}, it is a cofibrantly generated model category enriched in $\sS$, or $\sS$-model category for short.
+As written, the definition makes little sense: to make the word ``induced'' meaningful requires a suitably behaved machine $\bK$, as we will spell out in \autoref{GMSum}.
+For the purpose of \autoref{KGE}, the machine of \cite{EM} would be sufficient, although it takes values in symmetric rather than orthogonal spectra.
+However, the proof of our main theorem, given in \autoref{PROOF}, will use the equivariant machine of \cite{GMMOMain}, and we will therefore use the same machine to make sense of \autoref{KGE}.
+Once this is done, we will have the presheaf category $\mathbf{Pre}(G\sA,\sS)$ of $\sS$-functors $(G\sA)^{op}\rtarr \sS$ and $\sS$-natural transformations.
+As shown for example in \cite{GM0}, it is a cofibrantly generated model category enriched in $\sS$, or an $\sS$-model category for short.
 As shown in \cite{MM}, the category $G\sS$ of (genuine) orthogonal $G$-spectra is also an $\sS$-model category.
 Our main theorem can be restated as follows.